byuawsfhtl/JsonWalker/README.md

     .addContext()  # Keep department info in context .key("employees")
     .listAll()
-    .addContext()  # Keep employee info in context .multi(
+    .multi(
         JsonPath().key("name"),
         JsonPath().key("skills").listAll()
     )
 )

+# The whole department dictionary is stored as context, which is why we can access its 'name' key
-for dept, employee, name, skill in path.walk(data):
+for dept, name, skill in path.walk(data):
     print(f"{name} from {dept['name']} knows {skill}")
 ```